LibiKl/multiple_objects_fMRI_analysis/README.md

 # multiple_objects_fMRI_analysis

 This code was used to analyze the data for the paper (please cite if using this code):
-Kliger, L., & Yovel, G. (2019).
-The functional organization of high-level visual cortex determines the representation of complex visual stimuli. (bioRxiv). https://doi.org/10.1101/2019.12.22.852293.
+Kliger, L., & Yovel, G. (2020).
+The functional organization of high-level visual cortex determines the representation of complex visual stimuli.
+Journal of Neuroscience. https://doi.org/10.1523/JNEUROSCI.0446-20.2020.

 The code is divided to four parts: